Keto Eggnog Pie

 This post may contain affiliate links.
 See my disclosure policy.

-I’ve had a couple different versions of sugar-free eggnog on my site for years now, but somehow I never turned it into a pie… which feels like something past-me would definitely side-eye current-me for.
-Every holiday I make it my personal mission to show up with a pie that makes my family say, “Ohhh, you brought that one.”
+I’ve had sugar-free eggnog on my site for years now, but somehow I never turned it into a pie.
+Which feels like something past-me would side-eye current-me for.
+Every holiday I make it my personal mission to show up with a dessert that makes my family say, “Ohhh, you brought that one.”
 One year it’s banana cream, another year it’s pecan, and this year I wanted something that felt classic, nostalgic, and just a little extra.
-Enter eggnog… but in pie form and only 4 net carbs per slice!
+Enter eggnog, but in pie form and only 4 net carbs per slice.

 This one starts with my buttery, flaky keto pie crust, the same one you all already know and bake on repeat, and then it gets filled with the creamiest homemade eggnog custard that actually gets cooked like real custard should.
 It’s gently spiced, folded into fluffy whipped cream, and chilled until it slices like something you’d proudly set in the center of the dessert table.
-It tastes like the holidays, plain and simple.
+If you’ve made my coconut cream pie or pumpkin pie, you already know how I build these fillings.
+Same approach, completely different flavor.

 What makes this pie different from the others

-- Real keto eggnog – This filling is built on a true eggnog base using egg yolk, milk, sugar-free sweetener and cream, then thickened with pudding and lightened with whipped cream so it holds its shape without feeling heavy or rubbery.
+- Real eggnog base – This filling is built on a true eggnog base using egg yolk, milk, sugar-free sweetener and cream, then thickened with pudding and lightened with whipped cream so it holds its shape without feeling heavy.
 The flavor is rich and layered, not just sweet with a hint of nutmeg pretending to be eggnog.

-If you’re trying to keep things low carb during the holidays without feeling like you’re missing out on tradition, this pie is for you.
+If you’re keeping things low carb during the holidays without wanting to skip dessert, this is the one.
+I tested the filling probably six times trying to nail that custard texture without it going too soft or too dense.
 It’s festive, make-ahead friendly, and the kind of dessert that quietly disappears one slice at a time while everyone pretends they’re “just having a small piece.”
-And honestly, that’s my favorite kind of holiday magic.
+If you’re looking for more holiday baking ideas, my yule log and spice cake with cream cheese frosting are both favorites at my house too.

 Keto Pie Crust Ingredients